-We checked out a number of possible family winter resort destinations, including Hotel Hershey (Hershey, PA), Woodloch Springs (Hawley, PA), The Greerbrier (White Sulphur Springs, WV), Inn at Pocono Manor (Pocono Manor, PA), and Mohonk Mountain House (New Paltz, NY).
+We checked out a number of possible family winter resort destinations, including Hotel Hershey (Hershey, PA), Woodloch Springs (Hawley, PA), The Greerbrier (White Sulphur Springs, WV), and Inn at Pocono Manor (Pocono Manor, PA).
 Sue’s aunt recommended Skytop Lodge in Skytop, PA.
 While she hadn’t actually been to Skytop herself, she had heard from friends who stayed there that it was “fabulous”.

 Not wanting to miss out on aunt-endorsed fabulousness, I took a peek at Skytop.com, investigated guest comments on a variety of travel review sites (there are lots of enthusiastic endorsements on Tripadvisor, Familyvacationcritic, Yelp, VirtualTourist, Orbitz, and many more), and presented my findings to the fam.
 They approved, and I got in touch with Skytop to arrange a weekend stay.

 The drive to Skytop seemed direct: using Google Maps, the trip time was estimated at 90 minutes via Route 80, a wide interstate that travels across New Jersey and into eastern Pennsylvania.
 After passing through the Delaware Water Gap (the dividing line between NJ and PA), we exited Route 80 and drove for 15 minutes on local roads to Skytop.